K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

 ### The exception: Traefik stays with k3s

 One thing deliberately *not* migrated: the `traefik` and `traefik-crd` releases in `kube-system`.
-The `+up` version suffix gives it away — those aren't releases I installed; they belong to **k3s's embedded HelmChart controller**, which is how k3s ships Traefik.
+The `+up` version suffix gives it away, those aren't releases I installed; they belong to **k3s's embedded HelmChart controller**, which is how k3s ships Traefik.
 Adopting them into ArgoCD would mean two controllers reconciling the same release in opposite directions forever: k3s restores its config on every restart, ArgoCD self-heals it back.

 ### Day-2 operations, before and after